-This course will examine the impact and application of the Railway Labor Act as it pertains to airline operations.
-Topics of study will include labor history; organization; alternative dispute resolution, collective bargaining, including interest-based practices; and emerging labor trends.
+This course will examine and discuss the application and impact of the Railway Labor Act as it pertains to air carrier labor operations.
+Topics of study will include labor history, organization, alternative dispute resolution, collective bargaining, and emerging labor trends.
+On demand.

 AVIT 518.
 Human Error.
 3 Credits.

 The objective of this course is to develop a deeper understanding of the human error and its impact upon human performance in variety of fields.
 Prerequisite: Graduate Admission.
 S.

 AVIT 520.
 Strategic Airport Planning.
 3 Credits.

 This course will explore the elements of airport planning within the public administration domain.
 Emphasis will be placed on individual airport's strategic plans, how airports operate efficiently and effectively with changing regulations and economic fluctuations in the global marketplace.

 AVIT 521.
 Ethics in Aerospace.
 3 Credits.

 The course will introduce ethical concepts and frameworks used in professional decision-making.
 Students will engage with faculty and outside speakers to weigh decisions in the applicable ethical frameworks.
 Students participation will include graded elements of formal case presentations, class discussion sessions, essay examinations and review of scholarly and trade journal articles.
 The course will have a strong emphasis on research project design to assess dynamics of ethical decision-making in different populations, as well as exploring educational opportunities in the aerospace industry.

 AVIT 522.
 UAS Management.
 3 Credits.